Felli/ConversationStatus/README.md

 ## esoTalk – Conversation Status plugin

 Allows those who can moderate to set a status to conversations.

-This is a shabby, bloated (that what it could of been) plugin - but it gets the job done!
+This is a shabby, bloated (than what it could have been) plugin - but it gets the job done!

 ### Installation